 openshift_pg_emptydir=true and OpenShift will create a temporary volume for use by the pod.

 This volume is temporary for demo/evaluation purposes only, and will be deleted when the pod is stopped.

-You must backup and restore into the same version before upgrading.
+You must backup and restore using the same version.
 The process for backup and restore resembles that of traditional Tower.
 From the root of the installer directory, run:

 ./setup_openshift.sh -b # Backup ./setup_openshift.sh -r # Restore